CaptainD1/bad-apple-turtle/README.md

 Next, run `bad_apple_turtle.py` in the same folder as the original video and the new vector file.
 This should open up a turtle window and a VLC window playing the original video.
 You need to make sure the `VIDEO_PATH` in `bad_apple_turtle.py` also matches the filename of the video.

 If the turtle is not synchronized with the video, make sure the `TARGET_FPS` variable is set to the same framerate as the video you're playing.

+I used this video: https://www.youtube.com/watch?v=UkgK8eUdpAo

+Theoretically, you could probably put any video through this, but I do not know how well it would work and it would be converted to black and white.